Medications for Benign Prostatic Hyperplasia (BPH)

 Tadalafil is a medication that is often prescribed to treat the symptoms of

-, also known as impotence.
-The Food and Drug Administration (FDA) has recently approved tadalafil as a treatment for BPH, as well.
+.
+The US Food and Drug Administration (FDA) has recently approved tadalafil as a treatment for BPH, as well.
 The medication can reduce symptoms, like difficulty starting to urinate, weak urination stream, and the urge to urinate frequently.

 Potential side effects of tadalafil include flushing, headache, stomach upset, back pain, and congestion.